 Little Benny Franklin had to drop out of school when he was 10.
 Leaving home, he traveled by himself from Boston to Philadelphia and into the world of work as a printer.
 Seeking a better life, he taught himself five different languages, all the math of his day, and became an inventor, philosopher and one of our nation's most outstanding statesmen.

 Closer to home, my friend and teacher-coach, Don Grant, was hoping to become an athlete when polio struck him, too.
-Ten years old, flat on
+Ten years old, flat on his back, he was told he'd never walk again.
+He told me he woke with a wet pillow often until he realized crying was getting him nowhere.

 Refusing to stay in a wheelchair, he crawled all over, eventually pulled himself upright, then hobbled on crutches, to one crutch, to a cane, and finally running unaided.
 Athletics?
 He played football and baseball on his knees for City College of San Francisco and gained the school's Hall of Fame.
 He also played guard on Cal's rambler teams.